AzerbaijanOpenSourceCommunity/hmm-predictor/README.md

-# HMM Azeri Word Predictor for ICAMES
+## HMM Azeri Word Predictor (A project by "8-bit Magic" for ICAMES 2019)